boonware/notes/nlp/intro.md

-### TF-IDF
+### Term Frequency - Inverse Document Frequency (TF-IDF)
-Term Frequency - Inverse Document Frequency (TF-IDF) is a widely used statistical method to measure how important a term is within a document _relative to a collection of documents_ (i.e. a corpus).
-"Term" is used as opposed to "word" since documents may contain words, acronyms, abbreviations etc.
+TF-IDF is a widely used statistical method to measure how important a term is within a document _relative to a collection of documents_ (i.e. a corpus).
+How a document is defined depends on context, for example a sentence among many sentences, a page among many pages etc. "Term" is used as opposed to "word" since documents may contain words, acronyms, abbreviations etc.

 #### Term Frequency (TF)
 The TF value tells us how often a term $t$ appears in one specific document $d$.